NYPL/metadata-documentation/metadata/element/identifier/nypl-exhibition.md

 {: .warning-title }
 > Known Issue
 >
 > Constructing a URL to search Digital Collections by an **NYPL Exhibition ID** is not currently working.
+The issue has been shared with Digital for further investigation.
 > <small><br>Last checked August 2025</small>

 Consistent usage and formatting of **NYPL Exhibition IDs** allow construction of a URL that searches Digital Collections for any publicly accessible items related to that exhibition: